smallkirby/lysithea/docs/TUTORIAL.md

         └── lkgit.c
 ```

 Then, what you have to do first is `lysithea init`.
-It copies some assets from `lysithea` directory.
-Also, it checks working directory and configure itself if it can for later operations.
+It copies some raw assets from `lysithea` directory.
+Also, it checks working directory and configures itself if possible for later operations.

 ```init.sh
 $ lysithea init